sweattep/modern_quotes/README.md

 >being forgotten is a function of time

+>Moderate exercise is known to lower cortisol levels at night and reduce stress

 >Everything in the physical world is a race against two things: time and circumstances

 >tell me a story, and it will live in my heart forever.